nikhilreddybilla28/rgb_nir_fusion/README.md

-# InternImage for Semantic Segmentation
+#RGB-NIR Fusion for Semantic Segmentation of driving data

-This folder contains the implementation of the InternImage for semantic segmentation.

-Our segmentation code is developed on top of [MMSegmentation v0.27.0](https://github.com/open-mmlab/mmsegmentation/tree/v0.27.0).
+The code is developed on top of [MMSegmentation v0.27.0](https://github.com/open-mmlab/mmsegmentation/tree/v0.27.0).

 ## Usage